Elangovan-33/DataScientistCapstone/README.md

 # DataScienceCapstone

-This repository has all the code and report for my Udacity Data Scientist Nanodegree Capstone project.
+I am editing the README file.Adding some more details about the project description This repository has all the code and report for my Udacity Data Scientist Nanodegree Capstone project.

 ## Starbucks Capstone Challenge: Using Starbucks app user data to predict effective offers